Cancer Vaccines

 Dendritic cell vaccines

-Some vaccines use a viral vector to deliver cancer antigens into the body.
-The immune system responds to the viral vector.
-This then helps the immune system to recognise and respond to the cancer antigen.
+Scientists can also modify viruses to deliver cancer antigens into the body.
+These viral vectors can’t cause serious illnesses, but they do stimulate an immune response, which helps the immune system to recognise and respond to the cancer antigen.

 How far have we come?

 Dendritic cell vaccines have the advantage of being very target specific.
-They're made using the patients’ own cancer cells, allowing the vaccine to be well tolerated with little to no side effects.
-But the process is costly and slow.
+They're made using the patients’ own cancer cells, allowing the vaccine to be well tolerated and helping cut side effects.
+That also makes them effective.
+The FDA approved Provenge on the basis of three clinical trials that showed it can reduce the risk of death from metastatic prostate cancer by 22.5% compared with a placebo.

-The COVID-19 pandemic has accelerated the production of vaccines, specifically mRNA vaccines.
-Their international success has influenced the direction of research when it comes to cancer vaccines.
+The COVID-19 pandemic accelerated the production of vaccines - especially those made with mRNA.
+Their international success has influenced research into cancer vaccines, too.

 Part of the allure of mRNA vaccines is their speed and efficiency.
 To make an inactivated virus vaccine, scientists need to isolate the virus, grow it, inactivate it and formulate it.
-With mRNA they only need the right sequence of genetic instructions.
+With mRNA, they only need to get the right sequence of genetic instructions.

-Vaccines that use mRNA can be more specific.
-Scientists can use mRNA technology to identify all the tumour’s unique genetic sequences or mutations.
-That helps the immune system spot and target only cancer cells and not healthy ones.
-Also, side effects in the body are minimal, making mRNA vaccines an attractive alternative to chemotherapy.
+Vaccines that use mRNA can also be more specific.
+Scientists can use mRNA technology to identify a tumour’s unique genetic sequences or mutations.
+That helps the immune system target cancer cells while avoiding healthy ones.
+This means side effects in the body are minimal and makes mRNA vaccines an attractive alternative to chemotherapy.

 “mRNA vaccines are one of the most exciting research developments to come out of the pandemic, and there are strong hints that they could become powerful treatment options for cancer.”